 Telecoms stand at the crossroads of the information revolution but are handicapped by ageing infrastructure at the same time as surging demand.
 The can turn to Machine Learning to stay on top of their problems, but current AI techniques often fail to realise ROI:

 Data-driven approaches enable telecommunications providers to make more informed investment decisions.
 Whether it’s acquiring new towers or upgrading a network, enterprises need to understand the causal drivers of demand and the macro-economic environment at scale.
-Causal AI also enables businesses to evaluate and model competitor actions before they actually take place in order to optimise their decision making.
+Causal AI also enables businesses to evaluate and model competitor actions before they actually take place in order to optimize their decision making.

 Efficient predictive maintenance can only be achieved with root cause analysis.
 Existing correlation-based predictive maintenance models often fail to distinguish cause-and-effect relationships from spurious correlations.
-At the same time they fail to adapt to changing conditions in the environment. causaLens autonomously discovers the causal relationships in real time, enabling businesses to optimise the maintenance of their systems.
+At the same time they fail to adapt to changing conditions in the environment. causaLens autonomously discovers the causal relationships in real time, enabling businesses to optimize the maintenance of their systems.